 The housing assistance proposals of Democratic presidential nominee Joe Biden or included in the Democratic platform likewise are sweeping.
 Both propose that every family eligible for a Section 8 voucher be able to receive one.
 That proposal would cost at least an additional $125 to $150 billion annually when fully implemented.
 Mr. Biden’s campaign website describes his proposals as a $640 billion investment in America’s housing.

-Read more by clicking the link below.
+Continue reading the article by clicking the link below.

 The change in administrations will bring fresh attention to addressing the affordable housing crisis—pandemic related and beyond.
 For public housing preservation efforts, most of the recommendations at the end of this article can be implemented administratively or with succinct legislation that builds upon previous experience and should have broad support.
 A combination of those measures, strategic appropriations commitments and careful leveraging of funds could build upon considerable progress and support much more extensive efforts.